 If you’re someone who struggles to run with proper mechanics in mind, the TrueForm Trainer might be a good option for you.
 Due to the structure of the slightly curved deck, you’re forced to engage all parts of your body to effectively run.
 Be warned: if you heel strike, you won’t last long on the TrueForm, as it’s much more difficult to run this way.

 I’ve included the TrueForm Trainer on this list because it is the more affordable counterpart to the TrueForm Runner.
 For a commercial setting, the all-metal, made-in-America TrueForm Runner is my suggestion, but most home gyms would be better off with the lower-priced Trainer.
-There are a few differences between the two, mainly having to do with the construction and warranty.
+There are a few differences between a commercial treadmill and home treadmill, mainly having to do with the construction and warranty.

 Speaking in terms of manual treadmills, the TrueForm Trainer is on the lighter side at 270 pounds.
 This means you can more easily maneuver it around your home gym.
 I also like that there is a user weight capacity of 400 pounds because it makes the machine a more inclusive choice for different people.